MicaioValente/MicaioValente/README.md

 Hello my name is Micaio,

-I'm currently working as a Junior Full-Stack Developer at Towty Soluções
+I'm currently working as a Mobile Developer at WorkDB